mysql/mysql-utilities/doc/intro/index.rst

             print "ERROR:", e.errmsg
             exit(1)

-We're done.
+We are done.
 As you can see, constructing new solutions from the MySQL utility command and common modules is easy and is limited only by your imagination.

 Enhancing the Example